Ruvyrom/Ruvomain-Protocol/README.md

 * Compatible with all Android phones without needing root access via ADB.
 It’s designed to be safe, clean, and keep your device integrity intact.

-* Replaces heavy middleware with a native, audited Bash + jq pipeline.
-Works on Termux with Wireless ADB, Shizuku & Root, Linux: Debian, Arch, & Fedora based distribution; MacOS & WSL.
+* Replaces heavy middleware with a native, audited Bash + jq pipeline & minimale dependencies (git, adb, jq}

+* Works on Termux with Wireless ADB, Shizuku & Root, Linux: Debian, Arch, & Fedora based distribution; MacOS & WSL.

 * Shizuku compatible, Uraam provide a wireless ADB + Shizuku moduls for automatic connection in Termux.
 You can also use Shizuku or root on Termux for debloat, restore & install.